superpozycja/knr/README.md

 # knr

-complete exercises from k&r c, sorted by chapter.
+complete exercises from k&r c, sorted by chapter